 On January 4, 2012 Infosys BPO acquired 100% of the voting interest in Portland Group Pty.
 Ltd. a strategic sourcing and category management services provider based in Australia.
-The business acquisition was conducted by entering into a share sale agreement for a cash consideration of '200 crore.
+The business acquisition was conducted by entering into a share sale agreement for a cash consideration of ₹200 crore.

 On October 22, 2012, Infosys acquired 100% of the voting interests in Lodestone Holding AG, a global management consultancy firm headquartered in Zurich.
-The business acquisition was conducted by entering into a share purchase agreement for a cash consideration of '1,187 crore and and an additional consideration of upto '608 crore, which the company refers to as deferred purchase price, payable to the selling shareholders of Lodestone Holding AG who are continuously employed or otherwise engaged by the Group during the three year period following the date of the acquisition.
+The business acquisition was conducted by entering into a share purchase agreement for a cash consideration of ₹1,187 crore and and an additional consideration of upto ₹608 crore, which the company refers to as deferred purchase price, estimated on the date of acquisition, payable to the selling shareholders of Lodestone Holding AG who are continuously employed or otherwise engaged by the Group during the three year period following the date of the acquisition.

-This business acquisition will strengthen Infosys's consulting and systems integration (C&SI) capabilities.
-Further the acquisition will enable Infosys to increase its global presence particularly in continental Europe and markets like Latin America and Asia pacific.
-Consequently, the excess of the purchase consideration paid over the fair value of assets acquired has been attributed towards goodwill.
+This business acquisition has strengthened Infosys's consulting and systems integration (C&SI) capabilities and has enabled Infosys to increase its global presence particularly in continental Europe and markets like Latin America and Asia Pacific.
+The excess of the purchase consideration paid over the fair value of assets acquired has been attributed towards goodwill.